containers/podman.io_old/getting-started/installation.md

 More advanced information can be found [here](https://github.com/containers/podman/blob/main/docs/tutorials/mac_experimental.md).

 ### Windows
-While "containers are Linux," Podman also runs on Mac and Windows, where it provides a native CLI and embeds a guest Linux system to launch your containers.
-This guest is referred to as a Podman machine and is managed with the podman machine command.

 On Windows, each Podman machine is backed by a virtualized Windows System for Linux (WSLv2) distribution.

-To get started, refer our [setup instructions](https://github.com/containers/podman/blob/main/docs/tutorials/podman-for-windows.md).
+Once installed, the podman command can be run directly from your Windows PowerShell (or CMD) prompt, where it remotely communicates with the podman service running in the WSL environment.
+Alternatively, you can access Podman directly from the WSL instance if you prefer a Linux prompt and Linux tooling.

+See the [Podman for Windows guide](https://github.com/containers/podman/blob/main/docs/tutorials/podman-for-windows.md) for setup and usage instructions.

+## Installing on Linux

 ### Linux Distributions